 - Micro and macro practice

 The School of Social Work offers an academically challenging environment for students who share our commitment to the service of others.
 We focus on culturally competent practice, and we weave content on cultural competency throughout our curriculum.
 As part of this focus, all students participate in NCBI (National Coalition Building Institute), an international leadership training program in diversity, equity, and inclusion.
-Students have the opportunity to participate in immersion activities, including the statewide Latinx conference or immersion trips to India, Mexico, Haiti, or the Dominican Republic—or in domestic communities (Philadelphia, PA; Portland, OR) where issues of racial, economic, and social oppression are explored in depth.
+When the pandemic allows travel, we will again offer students the opportunity to participate in immersion activities, including the statewide Latinx conference or immersion trips to India, Mexico, Haiti, or the Dominican Republic—or in domestic communities (Philadelphia, PA; Portland, OR) where issues of racial, economic, and social oppression are explored in depth.
 We offer a certificate in Critical Cultural Competence, as well as certificates in Aging and Longevity Studies, and Resilience and Trauma-Informed Perspectives.

 We are home to the National Resource Center for Family Centered Practice, which specializes in family-centered, community-based, culturally competent practice within organizations and across systems through research and evaluation, training and technical assistance, and information dissemination, as well as the Iowa Consortium for Substance Abuse Research and Evaluation.